GourSE/telegram_bot/README.md

   `pip install -r requirements.txt -U`

+- Launch with batch file

+  ***open one for the batch files***

+  `update.bat`

+  > update project and python requirements

+  `update + <script name>.bat`

+  > update project and open script

+      Batch files sould not be moved, please create shortcut if you're looking forward to set an icon on the desktop.

-- Launch the program with python
+- Launch the program with command line

   ***Choose one of the three scripts***